Agent commands

 !help

-Displays a list of common commands for the agent.
-Specifically, the next 5 commands on this list.
+Displays a list of common commands for the agent which include the next five commands listed in this help center article.

 !tag